lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  Message Integrity Check (MIC).
 This field, which has a size of M bits, is computed by the sender over the complete packet (i.e. a SCHC compressed or an uncompressed IPv6 packet) before fragmentation.
 The algorithm to be used to compute the MIC is not defined in this document, and needs to be defined in other documents (e.g. technology-specific profiles).
 The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.

 *  Retransmission Timer.
-It is used after the tranmsission of a window to detect an error tranmission of the ACK correponding to this window.
-Depending on the reliability option it will ask for an ACK retransmission on ACK-Always or it will triggers the next window on ACK-on-error.
+It is used after the transmission of a window to detect an error transmission of the ACK corresponding to this window.
+Depending on the reliability option it will ask for an ACK retransmission on ACK-Always or it will trigger the next window on ACK-on-error.

 *  Inactivity Timer.
 This timer is used to detect when there is a problem in the transmission of frames and the receiver does not get any frame during a period of time or a number of packets in a period of time.
 When this happen, an abort needs to be sent.
 Initially and each time a frame is received the timer is reinitialized.
 The size of the timer is not defined in this document and must be defined in the specific technology document.